cvbate/DatabasesFlooding/README.md

     Historic Flooding data.
 We changed our study area from boston to Lousisna because we had difficulties finding historic flooding information in GIS data.
 We did eventually find flooding data for Katrina from a website, Cloudtostreedai.
 Intitially we thought it wasn't going to be sufficient because after downloading the raster data they appeared empty, however upon changing the symbology, we disovered that was not the case.
 Which is why we switched to Louisiana instead of Boston.

     Finding elevation data.
 We found a few sources, however due to practicality issues, we weren't able to use this data.
 FOr example, NOAA coastal Lidar dataset was not extensive enough for our study area.
 Aditionally, the Louisiana State Lidar Project did have elevation data, however the tiles available for download were very small and we would have had to individually download and then mosaic 20 + tiles for our study area.
 We weren't sure if this was feasable for us.
-After further digging we did eventually find elevation data from the US Geoelogical Survey which were were able to succesfully download although the first couple of times we tried there was an error saying the servor was unavailable.
+After further digging we did eventually find elevation data from the US Geoelogical Survey which were were able to succesfully download for the city of New Orleans, although PgAdmin crashed any time the table was selected and the .sql file was too large to push to github.

 1. Working with Raster Data
     We ran into an issue with our rasters after using raster2pgsql to import our rasters into the PGAdmin Database.
 The column that was supposed to contain the raster value was blank.
 We discovered, that uppon running the code in SQL Shell: